 The rise and fall of EMAP is the stuff of business school case studies.

-The single step along a path that would eventually transform the little-known publisher into a major UK company was not much more than a search for work to fill its spare printing press capacity.
+The single step along a path that would eventually transform the little-known publisher into a major UK company was not much more than a search for work to fill its spare newspaper printing capacity.
 In 1953, this led to the launch of Angling Times, followed by Trout and Salmon, the acquisition of Motor Cycle News (MCN), and the launch of Garden News.
-MCN, which had been bought for only £100, went on to make millions for the fledgling business and became the biggest single earner for much of EMAP’s life.
+MCN, which had been bought for only £100, went on to make millions for the fledgling business and became the biggest single earner for much of EMAP’s life, still as a newspaper.
 But the real game-changer came with the 1978 launch of a magazine called Smash Hits.

 The new-wave fortnightly, which published lyrics of current pop songs, was itself an instant hit.
 An initial circulation of some 10,000 soared to a million within 12 months, catapulting magazine and publisher into the big league.
 And it had a seismic impact on the magazine market.
 EMAP started creating new titles at a prodigious rate: Q, Mojo, Empire, Looks, Bliss, More, and Just 17 followed in quick succession.